 One consequence of the perceived civic value in the arts and humanities is that cultural institutions can often be inward-looking places focused only on national stories.
 Even when collections cut across vast regions and cultures, such as in the British Museum, the nation still plays a symbolic role as civilisation's custodian.
-More recently, however, culture and heritage institutions are reaching out into the international arena, taking collections and exhibits on tour as a means of sharing knowledge, fostering cultural understanding, and strengthening diplomatic ties in ways traditional politics cannot.
+More recently, however, culture and heritage institutions are reaching out into

+60 the international arena, taking collections and exhibits on tour as a means of sharing knowledge, fostering cultural understanding, and strengthening diplomatic ties in ways traditional politics cannot.

 As part of this cultural diplomacy, new collaborative digitisation projects between regions and nations have sprouted up, creating virtual platforms that support local heritage while making it universally accessible.
-As many retreat into competitive nationalism after COVID-19, Singapore could think more actively about leveraging its digital expertise to lead digital cultural diplomacy in the region.
+As many retreat into competitive nationalism after COVID-19, Singapore could think more actively about lowerspice its digital expectise to load digital cultural diplomacy in the region.
+In 2018 actively about leveraging its digital expertise to lead digital cultural diplomacy in the region.
 In 2018, for instance, ASEAN launched its Cultural Heritage Digital Archive (ACHDA), established with the help of the Japanese government and the NTT DATA Corporation.